- Share your observations

 - For information on Wisconsin's rare plants, contact:

 Marsh Grass-of-Parnassus (Parnassia palustris)

-Marsh Grass-of-Parnassus (Parnassia palustris), a State Threatened plant, is found on clay bluffs along Lake Superior, and in cold northern fens, and calcareous sand or gravel pits.
+Marsh Grass-of-Parnassus (Parnassia palustris), a Wisconsin Threatened plant, is found on clay bluffs along Lake Superior, and in cold northern fens, and calcareous sand or gravel pits.
 Blooming occurs early August through early September; fruiting occurs throughout September.
 The optimal identification period for this species is throughout August.

 Synonyms: Parnassia multiseta, Parnassia palustris ssp.
 Neogaea, Parnassia palustris var. neogaea

 - Distinguishing characteristics: Cauline leaf as large as basal leaves.

 - Flower characteristics: Flowers bisexual; petals white, 5- to 17-nerved, 9 to 13 mm, half to twice as long as the lance-triangular, green sepals.